-After visiting Green Island earlier in the year I took the train around the southern coast and back inland to Tainan (台南), the oldest city in Taiwan and former capital during imperial times.
+After visiting Green Island earlier in the year I took the train around the southern coast and back inland to Tainan (台南), the oldest city in Taiwan and the former capital during imperial times.
 Being mid-spring the weather was pretty much perfect.

 You can still visit the fortress today which is now named Anping Fort (安平古堡).
 While not large, it’s worth a look around.

 Next door is the old British Tait & Co.
 Merchant House (英商德記洋行) which houses a small museum about the history of immigrants in Taiwan.
-It is one of the last surviving examples of european architecture in the area.
+It is one of the last surviving examples of European architecture in the area.

 An old warehouse within the same compound has been almost entirely consumed by banyan trees and is known as the Anping Tree House (安平樹屋).